rikardh/allinone-contrail-command/readme.md

 - Single NIC
 Install Centos 7.5 (1804) minimal (file CentOS-7-x86_64-Minimal-1804.iso)
 - Configure it as per below if you dont have a DHCP server doing it all for you:
->I always choose the root password of "c0ntrail123" for my personal labs because this is the default in the config files and I'm really lazy.
+>I always choose the linux root password of "c0ntrail123" for my personal labs because this is the default in the config files and I'm really lazy.
 The second character is a zero.
 ```
 [root@localhost ~]# cat /etc/centos-release
 CentOS Linux release 7.5.1804 (Core)